SujalSinghNegi/CP/testfiles/readme.md

 # Check ODD or EVEN
 Mode: Easy

-Question: You have given a number N. You have find out that Sum Up to 0 to N is ODD or EVEN.
+Question: You have given a number N. You have to find out that Sum Up to 0 to N is ODD or EVEN.

 Example->